dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 ## Conditional logical AND operator &amp;&amp;

 The conditional logical AND operator `&&`, also known as the "short-circuiting" logical AND operator, computes the logical AND of its operands.
 The result of `x && y` is `true` if both `x` and `y` evaluate to `true`.
 Otherwise, the result is `false`.
 If the first operand evaluates to `false`, the second operand is not evaluated.

-The following example demonstrates that behavior:
+In the following example, the second operand of the `&&` operator is a method call, which isn't performed if the first operand evaluates to `false`:

 [!code-csharp-interactive[conditional logical AND](~/samples/snippets/csharp/language-reference/operators/LogicalOperators.cs#ConditionalAnd)]